NotCras/asterisk_test/README.md

 ---
 ## Folder Setup
 The asterisk test adheres to a strict folder structure.
 We provide this as part of the git repository.
-- *asterisk_test_data* -> folder for storing zip files of the study
+- *compressed_data* -> folder for storing zip files of your study data
-- *viz* -> this folder holds the image sets that correspond to each study.
+- *viz* -> this folder holds the image sets that correspond to each study
-- *csv* -> folder to store aruco positions gathered from viz data as csv files
+- *aruco_data* -> folder to store aruco positions gathered from viz data as csv files
 - *documentation* -> self explanatory.
 For documentation we use pdoc.
-- *filtered* -> filtered data is stored here.
+- *trial_paths* -> self explanatory.
+Saved data (filtered or not) is stored here.
 - *resources* -> extra resources for running the asterisk test such as aruco codes, a webcam streaming script, and brief instructions on the asterisk test protocol

-*optional*
-- data ->
-- pics ->
+- *results* -> stores metric data here.
+Has a folder for storing saved images.

 ---
-## Running the Demo
-The best way to understand each file is to check the documentation and to try the demo.
-We have provided a demo which includes an example workflow using the asterisk test suite.
-Your starting place for this is the ***asterisk_main.py*** file.
+## More Basic Details

+Will be completed later.